jdm79/basic-bs4/4-web-scraping-using-inspect.md

+Here we target the exact part of the HTML we want to grab.
+This can take a bit of trial and error.
+Sometimes divs are nested inside more divs, until it's hard to see where anything really is.
+Sometimes it's not so bad.

+Loop over the array, sort the issues alphabetically and create a string which separates each issue with a comma and space.

 The scraped HTML page will be returned in your terminal.

 Have a look at the div tags and see where the information you want to scrape is.